All Episodes

 No word on the prognosis, but aggressive treatments are going to begin soon.

-Uh I guess most likely chemotherapy.
+I guess most likely chemotherapy.

 He's beaten it once, vows to beat it again the second time.

-Let's move on, uh ladies and gentlemen, that right off the top here.
+Let's move on, ladies and gentlemen.

-Uh the headline here from Susan Page in USA Today, Edwards gains support as he remains in the race.
+Right off the top here, the headline here from Susan Page in USA Today, Edwards gains support as he remains in the race.

-He indeed got a bump out of the uh announcement, the press conference he had last week with his wife.
+He indeed got a bump out of the announcement, the press conference he had last week with his wife.

-Uh Americans by two to one support the decision of Senator Edwards stay in the race, even though his wife has been diagnosed with a recurrence of breast cancer, by the way, it's now moved to her hip uh as well as her ribs, or one of her ribs.
+Americans by two to one support the decision of Senator Edwards to stay in the race, even though his wife has been diagnosed with a recurrence of breast cancer.

-Uh USA Today Gallup poll finds that more than a third of the people surveyed believe that Edwards eventually will be forced to withdraw from the campaign because of her illness.
+USA Today Gallup poll finds that more than a third of the people surveyed believe that Edwards eventually will be forced to withdraw from the campaign because of her illness.

 And on the Republican side, it's also interesting.